taorems/sphinx_doc/_sources/index.rst.txt

 The key focus points for this documentation are the followings:

-1. Layout a structure for the documentation of multiple web applications within a single repository
+1. Layout a structure for the documentation of multiple web applications within a single repository.
-2. Implement automatic code documentation from the source code
+2. Implement automatic code documentation from the source code.

 Scroll through the table of contents on the left to see what is available.